shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 ### 1. FASTA sequence

-A nucleotide FASTA file corresponding to one of the 13 mitochondrial protein-coding genes (or all of them.
-Mice or Human).
+A nucleotide FASTA file corresponding to mitochondrial protein-coding genes.
+Mitochondrial sequences are required because mitochondria use a distinct genetic code that differs from the standard cytoplasmic genetic code.

 Example: